yyang768osu/al-folio/_posts/2022-03-05-neural-network-quantization.md

     </div>
 </div>

 A more flexible setting is to allow different channels to be quantized differently [[Krishnamoorthi 2018]](#Krishnamoorthi_2018), referred to as **per-channel quantization of weight**.
-This is the setting captured by figure (b) above, and is the case described in Equation \eqref{eq:y_i} where $$s_i^w$$ can be different for different output channel index $$i$$.
+This is the setting captured by figure (b) above, and is the case described in Equation \eqref{eq:y_i} where $$s_i^w$$ can be different for different output channels with index $$i$$.
 The hardware implication for this setting is that requantization is no longer uniform across different output channels.
 This scheme would save us from the disparate dynamic range issue mentioned previous, but not every hardware platform support this setting.

-Both (a) and (b) assume that the entire activation tensor are quantized the same way.
+Both (a) and (b) assume that the activation is quantized in a per-tensor way.
 The alternative case of **per-channel quantization of activation**, as illustrated in Figure (c), is extremely hard to handle in hardware.
 In this setting, the accumulator needs to rescaled for each input dimension.
 As is evident from Equation \eqref{eq:y_i}, having a per-channel quantization of activation implies that the scaling factor for activation should be denoted as $$s_{\color{red}j}^x$$, and as a result we can no longer factor $$s_i^{w}s^x_j$$ outside of the summation across input dimension $$j$$, meaning that each multiply-and-accumulation would require a rescaling operation.
 Due to its hardware difficulty, most fixed-point accelerators do not support this setting.

 > * **(a) per-tensor quantization**
 >   * base setting supported by all fixed point accelerators